Tan-JunWei/CTF-Writeups/content/Useful Tools/CyberChef.md

 #### What is CyberChef used for? ###

+>[!important] Uses
->[!important] CyberChef can be used to: encode, decode, format data, parse data, encrypt, decrypt, compress data, extract data, perform arithmetic functions against data, defang data, and many other functions.
+>CyberChef can be used to: encode, decode, format data, parse data, encrypt, decrypt, compress data, extract data, perform arithmetic functions against data, defang data, and many other functions.